-When it comes to the difference between agreement and contract, people often use the terms interchangeably.
+People often use the terms agreement and contract interchangeably.
 Agreements are formed when two or more persons agree on the same thing in the same sense.
-This state of the identity of minds is called agreement.
+This consensus of minds is called agreement.

 The act of agreeing upon the same thing in the same sense is called consensus ad idem.
 ‘Consensus ad idem’ is a Latin term.

-A contract gets defined as “an agreement enforceable by law”.
+A contract is defined as ‘an agreement enforceable by law’.

 In simple terms, a contract is a legally enforceable agreement for performing an act or omission.

 An agreement incorporates a promise or set of promises or an act of agreeing on the terms and conditions for a course of action.
-While a contract is also an agreement having enforceability in a court of law.
+A contract is also an agreement having enforceability in a court of law.

 Definition Of Agreement and Contract

-An agreement gets defined under section 2(e) of the Indian contract act 1872 while,
+An agreement is defined under Section 2(e) of the Indian contract act 1872.

-A contract gets defined under section 2(h) of the Indian contract act 1872.
+A contract is defined under Section 2(h) of the Indian contract act 1872.

-According to section 2(e), an agreement gets defined as a promise or set of promises forming the consideration for each other and,
+According to Section 2(e), an agreement is defined as a promise or set of promises that form the consideration for each other and,

-According to section 2(h), a contract gets defined as “an agreement enforceable by law is a contract”.
+According to Section 2(h), a contract is defined as ‘an agreement enforceable by law is a contract’.

-In simple terms, when one person communicates a proposal to another person and accepts the proposal.
+In simple terms, a contract is a condition when a person communicates a proposal to another person and the other person accepts the proposal.
 In a reasonable frame of time, it becomes an agreement.

 The other person can revoke the proposal either by not replying unless clearly stated that his failure to respond will be deemed an acceptance or revoke it too by not accepting the proposal through communication.

-As per section 3 of the Indian contract act 1872, The proposal, acceptance and revocation can be made by an act or omission if it gets deemed to be made by the party offering the proposal.
+As per Section 3 of the Indian contract act 1872, the proposal, acceptance, and revocation can be made by an act or omission if it is deemed to be made by the party offering the proposal.

-Section 4 of The Indian contract act’s states the conditions when the communication of a proposal, acceptance and revocation gets deemed complete.
+Section 4 of The Indian Contract Act states the conditions when the communication of a proposal, acceptance, and revocation is deemed complete.

-The completion of the communication of a proposal gets done when it comes to the person’s knowledge to whom it is made.
+The communication of a proposal is deemed complete when the person to whom it is made understands it.